 “I made new friends; I got to learn what I want to learn.”

-Self-confidence was mentioned often as an outcome of the way the
+Self-confidence was mentioned often as an outcome of the way the community works:

 “Built my confidence by being respectful, no shouting or any fear-based learning.
 Before SMLC I was sick to my stomach, sick at school, always sad and in the toilet.
 After leaving SMLC I was full of confidence and caught up with all the school work that I had missed which was about a year out of school.
 I had the confidence to go to any school and not let authoritarian teachers get me down as much as they used to.”